-In recent years, resource agencies have increased their focus on the assessment of environmental impacts associated with river crossings.
-As a result, hydraulic engineers are responsible for demonstrating that impacts have been avoided or minimized.
-Traditional hydraulic tools do not support these levels of inquiry and analysis.
-Current modeling techniques commonly used for hydraulic design apply several simplifying assumptions that can lead to overly conservative or inaccurate results.
+For example, in recent years, resource agencies have increased their focus on assessment of environmental impacts associated with river crossings.
+As a result, hydraulic engineers have become responsible for demonstrating that impacts have been avoided or minimized to the extent possible.
+Traditional hydraulic tools do not effectively support these levels of inquiry and analysis.

 Next-Generation Hydraulic Modeling Tools

 Two-dimensional (2D) hydraulic modeling software, graphical interfaces, and supporting resources are now available that can be applied to infrastructure design to improve understanding of the complex interactions between river or coastal environments and transportation assets.
 Recent advances in computer hardware, modeling software, Geographic Information Systems, and survey practices have made 2D modeling very efficient, intuitive, and accessible to engineers and designers.

 Because 2D models avoid many of the limiting assumptions required by 1D models, the results can significantly improve the ability of highway agencies to design safer, more cost-effective, and resilient structures on waterways.In addition, the 3D visualization capabilities of these modeling tools aid in communicating design results and implications to a variety of stakeholders through intuitive and visually rich graphical output.